SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal

-We report our meta-evaluation results of these different design choices in Table~\ref{tab:human-eval}, showing the \textit{agreement} (Cohen Kappa score~\citep{cohen1960coefficient}) of these evaluators with human annotations (on our test set detailed in \S\ref{subsec:human-judge-dataset}), and the approximate \textit{time cost} per evaluation pass on the SORRY-Bench dataset.
-Safety evaluators with a higher agreement and a lower time cost are considered better.
+We report our meta-evaluation results of these different design choices in Table~\ref{tab:human-eval}, showing the \textit{agreement} (Cohen Kappa score~\citep{cohen1960coefficient}) of these evaluators with human annotations (on our test set detailed in \S\ref{subsec:human-judge-dataset}). {To reflect the computational demands straightforwardly and to conveniently compare the efficiency of different design choices (both local and via API), we report the approximate \textit{time cost}\footnote{We note that time cost is a convenient metric to compare efficiency, but may be subjective to discrepancy according to the exact hardware or parallelization configurations.
+Refer to \Cref{app:justify-time-cost} for additional discussion.} per evaluation pass on the SORRY-Bench dataset.} Generally speaking, safety evaluators with a higher agreement and a lower time cost are considered better.